pablopenna/poke-romhack/draft_ideas.md

 ##### Notices player
 > What are you looking at?
 > Oh, you are a trainer?
 Let me see how strong you are!
+Suggestion:
+> Tch… Another trainer?
+Let's see if you're worth anything.
 ##### Defeat InBattle
 > Damn it!
 My Pokémon are so weak.
 ##### Defeat InOverworld